gordwest/AutoGitHubRepo/README.md

 -pyGithub

 ### Goals:
--Command line function that will initialize a new project.
+- Command line function that will initialize a new project.
--This involves creating a new local directory as well as a new GitHub repository.
+- Create a new local directory as well as a new GitHub repository.
--Initialized with a README file and first commit to online repo.
+- Initialized with a README file and first commit to GitHub repo.